15 Eye-Opening Airbag Statistics and Facts (2023 Update)

 (Insurance Institute for Highway Safety)

 There’s a misconception that airbags only go off at high speeds.
-The truth is that low-speed accidents can be fatal too, which is why some airbags will go off after collisions of just 8 miles per hour.
-That said, modern airbags are effective at only going off when they absolutely need to, so don’t think that they’ll deploy for just any fender bender.
+The truth is that low-speed accidents can also be fatal, which is why some airbags will go off after just 8-mile-per-hour collisions.
+However, modern airbags are effective at only going off when they absolutely need to, so don’t think that they’ll deploy for just any fender bender.

 Frequently Asked Questions About Airbags

 The more facts you learn, the more questions you probably have!
-We understand, and that’s why we answered the most frequently asked questions right here.
+We understand, and that’s why we answered the most frequently asked questions.

 How Fast Do Air Bags Deploy?